 To conclude this section, the so-called "add-on" studies deserve mention.
 The classic design of this type of study has two treatment groups: the experimental treatment group receives the new treatment in combination with the standard treatment (which can itself be a combination of several treatments), while the control group receives only the standard treatment.
 Therefore, the experimental treatment is "added-on" to the standard treatment.
 In this particular case, the experimental treatment is the combination of the new treatment and the standard therapy, since in this experiment one can only verify the efficacy and safety of the combination.
-To establish the efficacy of the new treatment and the administer it in mono-therapy to patients in a third treatment group.
+To establish the efficacy of the new treatment and therapy.